frankstepanski/node-express-course/week4/readme.md

 The rest of the HTTP Request:

- - headers:additional information about the request.
+ - headers: additional information about the request.
  - empty line: separates the headers from the body.
  - body: the data that is being sent to the server.